aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 This is an interactive sample that allows you to use the AWS IoT [Commands](https://docs.aws.amazon.com/iot/latest/developerguide/iot-remote-command.html) service to receive and process remote instructions.

-In a real use case, control plane commands (the actions performed by aws-sdk-java-v2) would be issued by another applications under control of the customer, while data plane operations (the actions performed by the IoT SDK Java v2) would be issued by software running on the IoT device itself.
+In a real use case, control plane commands (the actions performed by aws-sdk-java-v2) would be issued by another application under control of the customer, while data plane operations (the actions performed by the IoT SDK Java v2) would be issued by software running on the IoT device itself.